Alcohol Withdrawal Symptoms

 - Fatigue or stupor

 Seizures may also occur with delirium tremens.
 They are most common during the 12-to-48 hours following a final drink and are typically generalized tonic-clonic seizures.
-Also known as grand mal seizures, these are characterized by rigid muscles, contractions, and convulsions throughout the body.
+Formerly known as grand mal seizures, tonic-clonic seizures are characterized by rigid muscles, contractions, and convulsions throughout the body.
 A person going through delirium tremens may also experience any of the other signs of alcohol withdrawal.

-Delirium tremens is life-threatening.
+Delirium tremens can be life-threatening.
 It should be treated immediately and as a medical emergency.
 Treatment is focused on keeping the individual alive through life support and medications, fluids, electrolytes, and psychiatric care to relieve symptoms and keep the person calm as they recover.

 Protracted Withdrawal Syndrome